 Clashes to Issues (Add-ins)

 In Navisworks, it is possible to group multiple clashes to better organize your results.
-BIM Track lets you keep the same structure by creating a single issue for each group.
-Clashes contained in a group are appended to the issue as viewpoints.
-So, let's say that in Navisworks you have a group that contains 6 clashes, when this group will be published to BIM Track it will result in 1 single issue that contains 7 viewpoints (1 viewpoint for the group and 6 for the clashes).
+BIM Track keeps the same structure by creating a single issue for each group.
+Clashes contained in a group are appended to the issue as separate viewpoints.
+For example: In Navisworks when a group that contains 6 clashes is published to BIM Track it will result in 1 single issue that contains 7 viewpoints (1 viewpoint for the group and 6 for each individual clash).

 Viewpoints & Save View State

-In Navisworks’ clash detective window, you can select a clash or a group and adjust the viewpoint.
-Once a viewpoint has been updated, camera icon will appear next to it.
-Those viewpoints will be used when you export your clashes to BIM Track.
-Note that BIM Track records all the information pertaining to your current view, and so if you are using a perspective view, your issues/clashes to BIM Track with that information.
-Later, when you will review that issue/clash, the view will be restored using the same view type.
-So, if you publish an issue from Navisworks using a perspective camera and review it in Revit later on, the issue location will be recovered in a perspective view.
-As clashes are generally resolved in the authoring software (Revit, Tekla Structures, etc.) and since these software have limited support for perspective cameras, we suggest that you publish your clashes using an orthographic camera.
-This will make it easier for other parties to locate the flagged issues.
+In the Navisworks clash detective window, it’s possible to select a clash or a group and adjust the viewpoint.
+Once a viewpoint has been updated, a camera icon will appear next to it.
+Those viewpoints will be used when exporting clashes to BIM Track.
+Note: BIM Track records all the information pertaining to the current view, and so if a perspective view is used, the issue/clash is sent to BIM Track with that information.
+Then, when reviewing that issue/clash, the view will be restored using the same view settings.
+For example: If an issue is published from Navisworks using a perspective camera and reviewed in Revit later on, the issue will be recovered in a perspective view.
+It is suggested to publish clashes using an orthographic camera because there are limitations in various softwares surrounding the perspective camera mode.
+This will make it easier for other parties to locate and view the issues.

 Isolate Clash Elements

-When you publish your clashes to BIM Track, the add-in records the two elements linked to the clash.
-When reviewing that clashes using BIM Track add-in or our 3D Viewer, it is possible to isolate the two elements linked to that clash which gives you the ability to get a quick visual cue of the issue report.
+When a clash is published to BIM Track, the add-in records the two elements linked to the clash.
+When reviewing that clash using BIM Track add-in or the online 3D Viewer, it is possible to isolate the two elements linked to that clash which gives the ability to get a quick visual of the issues elements.

-It is possible to add various properties related to your clashed directly in the description of the issue published to BIM Track.
-This action will only work when clashes are published for the first time.
-No information is added to the description of the issue when you publish the same clash test for a second time.
+Various properties related to the clash can be added directly in the description of the issue published to BIM Track.
+This only works when clashes are published for the first time.
+No information is added to the description of the issue if the same clash test is published for a second time.